The Collected Stories of Vernor Vinge: "The Ungoverned"

 Originally published in Far Frontiers, Baen Books, 1985.

-Falls in the Bobble series between the novels The Peace War and Marooned in Realtime.
+Falls in the Across Realtime series between the novels The Peace War and Marooned in Realtime.
 Set in a future market anarchist American society, composed solely of independent individuals and private organizations.
 Security and police services are provided by organizations like Al's Protection Racket and Michigan State Police (MSP).
 There is at least one remaining nation-state, the Republic of New Mexico, which has territorial ambitions on Kansas.
 This invasion is repelled by the cooperation of the MSP and other private individuals defending their personal interests.

 "Long Shot"

 Originally published in Analog Science Fiction Science Fact, 1972.

 Description of a voyage from Earth to Alpha Centauri by an automated, AI controlled colony ship.
 The ship is launched as a "long shot" to preserve the human race because the Earth is going to be destroyed by a rapidly expanding sun.
-Ilse, the AI, carries human zygotes on a ten thousand year trip to search for a suitable planet around Alpha Centauri.
+Ilse, the AI, carries human zygotes on a ten thousand-year trip to search for a suitable planet around Alpha Centauri.
 Despite deteriorating hardware which causes her to "forget" the entire purpose of the mission, she is able to make inferences and use her remaining functional components to complete the mission.
 Vinge states his interest in writing a sequel depicting the lives of the humans born on this world.